pitfail/pitfail-reports/proposal/proposal.rst

     @pitfail #buy $100 of ABC

 Critically, **there is no setup needed**.
-The instant a user sends a tweet to ``@pitfail``, an account is created for them with a default setup, and PitFail remembers them next time they talk.
-This feature is crucial to PitFail's
+The instant a user sends a tweet to ``@pitfail``, an account is created for them with a default setup, and Pitfail remembers them next time they talk.
+This feature is crucial to Pitfail's
 viability: such a large number of financial trading simulations already exist, that it is near-impossible for users to differentiate between them.
-Because PitFail requires essentially no commitment it is easy for users to try it out.
+Because Pitfail requires essentially no commitment it is easy for users to try it out.

 Compare, for example, `Economics Wisconsin <http://www.wisconsinsms.com/>`_ which requires you not only to create an account to start using their site: